 In courses in which a grade has not already been filed, on-campus students may withdraw from a full-term course until Monday of the tenth week of classes with a grade of 'W'.
 If a student withdraws from a repeated course, the 'W' does not replace a grade in the previous course.
-See Satisfactory Academic Progress (page 192) for the impact of withdrawals.
+See Satisfactory Academic Progress for the impact of withdrawals.

 For online courses, Illinois College has an open add-drop period of five business days at the beginning of each term to allow students to make any necessary adjustments to their schedules.
 Students who withdraw from a course prior to the end of the fifth business day of a term can remove the course from their schedule without a "W" appearing on their transcript.
+Students can withdraw from a course with a "W" appearing on their transcript.
 Students can withdraw from a course with a "W" appearing on their transcript until 4:30 p.m. on the end of the last business day of the fifth week in the term.
 After the fifth week of classes, students must accept a grade for the course or petition the Office of Academic Affairs for an exception.